Optimism and Pessimism in Strategic Interactions under Ignorance: Introduction

 In light of this, it seems natural to ask why there should be any interest in games under ignorance, where players' beliefs are---rather coarsely---represented simply via collections of their opponents' actions.
-Indeed, one might wonder if there is any hope of obtaining reasonable predictions for strategic interactions under ignorance\footnote{See \Sref{subsec:ignorance} for a discussion of this point.} when these nice mathematical structures are not applicable.
-Bypassing the---given the appropriate circumstances---descriptive accuracy provided by assuming to be in presence of a strategic interaction under ignorance, we show that extremely strong predictions are still possible even though the assumptions underlying our analysis are naturally rather weak.
-Indeed, since probability measures play no role and---as a result---risk attitudes are out of place, the study of games under ignorance essentially corresponds to the study of ordinal games.
+Indeed, one might wonder if there is any hope of obtaining reasonable predictions for strategic interactions under ignorance when these nice mathematical structures are not applicable.
+Bypassing the---given the appropriate circumstances---descriptive accuracy provided by assuming to be in presence of a strategic interaction under ignorance, we show that tight predictions are still possible even though the assumptions underlying our analysis are naturally rather weak.
+Indeed, since probability measures play no role and---as a result---risk attitudes are out of place, the study of games under ignorance relies essentially on the framework provided by ordinal games.
 That is, in our analysis only ordinal preferences over the outcomes of the game are transparent between the players.\footnote{See \cite{Bonanno_2018} for a textbook focusing on this \emph{variety} of games.
 It has to be observed that, throughout this work, we use the word ``variety'' to refer to games played under ignorance rather than the word ``class''.
 Indeed, assuming the presence of ignorance does not have any impact on the actual description of the primitives of the games, which is what should be effected in order to distinguish between different classes of games.} This in turn implies that the predictions we obtain in this context cover all those strategic interactions where we, as analysts, simply assume to have knowledge on our side of the \emph{ordinal} preferences of the players and their transparency\footnote{That is, common knowledge in the informal sense of the expression.} between them, along with the characterizing assumption that players' beliefs are coarsely represented via collections of their opponents' actions.
 As such, this endeavor can be considered in line with the so called \emph{Wilson doctrine} going back to \cite{Wilson_1987}, that asks for a relaxation of the common knowledge assumptions in game theory.\footnote{With the understanding that---implicitly---our analysis relies on assuming common knowledge of a situation under ignorance.}